curlyz/frontend-101/docs/slides/08_01_kubb_openapi_generation.md

 -   **Reduced Boilerplate:** Automates the creation of repetitive client code, types, and hooks.
 -   **Consistency:** Ensures that your frontend code stays in sync with your API definition.
 -   **Faster Development:** Spend less time writing and maintaining API interaction code and more time building features.
 -   **Adaptability:** Supports various plugins for different needs and client libraries.

+## Presentation Status: Ready for Review